Kim Kurniawan: Early career

-FC 07 Heidelsheim
+Heidelsheim

-His knee injury kept him away from the ball for the better part of a year.
-Eventually, Kurniawan joined FC 07 Heidelsheim which played in the Verbandsliga, tier-six of German football, at the time.
-He enjoyed a successful first season, playing in every game while scoring two goals.
-He had agreed to extend his contract but this changed after he received an invitation to play in Indonesia with a possibility to play for the national team of his father's country.
+Kurniawan's knee injury kept him away from the ball for the better part of a year.
+Eventually, he joined FC 07 Heidelsheim in the Verbandsliga, tier-six of German football, at the time.
+He enjoyed a successful first season, playing in every game and scoring two goals.
+He had agreed to extend his contract, but this changed after he received an invitation to play in Indonesia with a possibility to play for the national team of his father's country.